infracost/infracost/CONTRIBUTING.md

 ### Finding prices

-When adding a new resource to infracost, a `ProductFilter` has to be added that uniquely identifies the product for pricing purposes (the filter is used to find a unique `productHash`).
+When adding a new resource to Infracost, a `ProductFilter` has to be added that uniquely identifies the product for pricing purposes (the filter is used to find a unique `productHash`).
 If the product contains multiple prices, then a `PriceFilter` should be used to filter down to a single price.
 The product filter needs a `service`, `productFamily` and `attribute` key/values to filter the products.
 Because cloud prices have many parameter values to determine a price on a per-region or product type basis, querying for prices can look odd as many parameter values are duplicated.

 To determine the correct `PriceFilter` to use we can query the backend data to find a unique product and then look at the prices nested inside the product and choose the correct one based on the price attributes.